1MB Target

 Compress any image to under 1MB entirely in your browser.
-A 1MB limit is common for CMS media uploads, website image management systems and general-purpose file size caps.
+A 1MB limit is common for CMS uploads, website builders, and general file size restrictions.

 KB